 Sometimes, a legally-binding document doesn’t require a signature.
 In some circumstances, such as an already formed business relationship under an existing contract, a pre-establish agreement between parties is sufficient.
 If everything is documented in writing, the presence or lack of signatures will likely have little effect on the contract’s validity should a legal issue arise.

-As long as there’s a way to establish beyond a shadow of a doubt that all parties were in agreement for a certain contract, the signature’s shape or even presence might not be a factor at all.
+As long as there’s a way to establish beyond a shadow of a doubt that all parties agreed on a certain contract, the signature’s shape or presence might not be a factor.

 Electronic Signatures and the E-SIGN Act

-The Electronic Signatures in Global and National Commerce (E-SIGN) Act was passed in 2000 as a response to the growing need for electronic signatures in legal and business matters.
+The Electronic Signatures in Global and National Commerce (E-SIGN) Act was passed in 2000 in response to the growing need for electronic signatures in legal and business matters.
 According to this law, all electronic records, contracts, and signatures are as legally binding as their physical counterparts.

 The validity of electronic signatures is not determined by how much or how little they resemble one’s name or ink signature.
 Instead, the signature is considered legal when the document “reasonably demonstrates that the consumer can access information in the electronic form that will be used to provide the information that is the subject of the consent.”

-Although ink signatures are still a prevalent way of signing for rentals or credit card companies, the increasing use of e-signatures along with their approval by the E-SIGN act is quickly making electronic signatures the preferred method for many organizations.
+Although ink signatures are still a prevalent way of signing for rentals or credit card companies, the increasing use of e-signatures, along with their approval by the E-SIGN act, quickly makes electronic signatures the preferred method for many organizations.

 What’s the point of signatures anyway?

-Signatures exist to prove a specific person or entity agrees to abide by a specific contract.
-Therefore, the validity of the signature relies more on whether it can be proven that all signers were in agreement, and less on how closely the signature relates to the person’s name.
+Signatures prove a specific person or entity agrees to abide by a specific contract.
+Therefore, the validity of the signature relies more on whether it can be proven that all signers agreed and less on how closely the signature relates to the person’s name.

-A similar idea is at play when making a credit card purchase, where you’re often required to input your PIN instead of sign your name.
-Since signatures can be forged, electronic signatures, like your PIN, are becoming a better way to prove agreement, and hence, to sign contracts.
+A similar idea is at play when making a credit card purchase, where you must often input your PIN instead of signing your name.
+Since signatures can be forged, electronic signatures, like your PIN, are a better way to prove agreement and sign contracts.

-With modern electronic signatures, contracts are easier to make, sign, and enforce, than ever before.
+Modern electronic signatures make contracts easier to make, sign, and enforce.

-Since users can sign from any device, and since the contract’s contents are “locked” after the first signature, documents can be signed from anywhere, anytime, without the need for witnesses.
+Since users can sign from any device, and the contract’s contents are “locked” after the first signature, documents can be signed from anywhere, anytime, without needing witnesses.

 Besides the obvious reduction of paper waste, online contracts save a lot of time and money that would otherwise be spent mailing documents or traveling to other locations to sign them.
 In sales and other industries where time is of the essence, reducing the time it takes to sign contracts can translate into money saved.